-I am leading a bioimage quantification research group at the EMBL-EBI in Cambridge, UK.
+I am also leading a bioimage quantification research group at EMBL-EBI in Cambridge, UK.
+There, my research work focuses on the development of aproaches to quantify, describe, and model biological objects observed in microscopy bioimages.
+My research interests are a mix of computational geometry, statistical shape analysis, machine learning, and biology.
 We are interdisciplinary: we do theoretical research on geometrical modelling, we implement algorithms to extract morphology-related information from images, and we use all of this to understand living systems in the context of collaborative projects with experimentalists.
-We regularly have internship opportunities for researchers with an applied maths or computer science backgound, and we recruit PhD students through the EMBL International PhD Programme.
-If you would like to help us building bridges between computer vision and biology, drop me an e-mail!

-I firmly believe that the best kind of science stems from collaborations.
-As such, one of the things I like the most is connecting scientific communities.
-I contributed to the development of the Theory Transversal Theme at EMBL, an organization-wide effort to establish a new research programme promoting theory-guided paths to biological discovery that I now have the immense honor to co-chair.
+In the past, I contributed to the creation and development of the Theory Transversal Theme at EMBL, an organization-wide effort to establish a new research programme promoting theory-guided paths to biological discovery that I was co-chairing until January 2024 and that is still very dear to my heart.

-I am grateful to the Stack Overflow user community for their precious advice and help in designing this webpage.As of 2020, I am not maintaining the list below up to date.
-Fortunately, Google Scholar does a decent job at keeping track of my publications.
+I am grateful to the Stack Overflow user community for their precious advice and help in designing this webpage.As of 2020, I am not maintaining the list on this page up to date.

 As of 2020, the Great Zoom Era has made me lose track of the talks I am giving and I am not maintaining the below list anymore.
+I can usually be found hanging around in bioimaging, microscopy, and computer vision conferences.

 I think and explain better when I doodle.
 Below are some illustrations of this tendency.